 Before placing a smoke detector on the ceiling or wall, consider checking the house insulation.
 Older homes might be missing a ceiling (if open to the attic) or exterior wall insulation.
 This would allow extreme heat or cold transfer from exterior into the house, creating a thermal barrier, and prevent smoke from reaching / activating the alarm.
 If this is the case (you can simply touch the wall or ceiling during very hot or cold days), mount a smoke detector on an interior wall of the house.

-- Install smoke detectors in rooms with cathedral, sloped, peaked, gable ceilings at or within 3′ from the highest point (measured horizontally).
+- Cathedral, sloped, peaked, gable ceilings – Install smoke detectors at or within 3′ from the highest point (measured horizontally).

-- Install smoke detectors in each section of the room / area that has been divided by a partial wall.
-The wall might be coming down from the ceiling (at least 24″) or up from the floor.
+- Install smoke detectors in each section of the room or area that has been divided by a partial wall if the wall is coming down from the ceiling 24″ or more.

 - Install smoke alarms on a tray-shaped ceiling (also called coffered ceiling) on the highest portion of the ceiling or on the sloped portion of the ceiling within 12″ (30.5cm) vertically down from the highest point.